DSS can work with container engines in three ways:

 - A native ability to run on a cluster of machines.
 Depending on the available resources, Kubernetes automatically places containers on machines.

 - An ability to globally control resource usage.

 - A capability to auto scale (for managed cloud Kubernetes services).

-While setting up a Kubernetes cluster can be a challenging task, DSS has the ability to manage multiple cloud Kubernetes clusters for you.
-Similarly, all large cloud providers offer managed Kubernetes services.
+DSS can natively leverage multiple cloud Kubernetes clusters for you.
+Similarly (all large cloud providers offer managed Kubernetes services).